About the conference

 Issues related to continuous quality improvement and care coordination.

-Our delegates consist of leaders and professionals from the United Kingdom and throughout the world including: owners, sponsors and operators; CEOs and other senior-level executives; along with a vast array of board members, researchers, care innovators, business providers, policy makers, frontline managers and staff, care home residents and community-based clients with lived experience, and family carers.
+Our delegates consisted of leaders and professionals from the United Kingdom and throughout the world including: owners, sponsors and operators; CEOs and other senior-level executives; along with a vast array of board members, researchers, care innovators, business providers, policy makers, frontline managers and staff, care home residents and community-based clients with lived experience, and family carers.